TheElectronWill/nvml-sensor/README.md

 - instantaneous power and energy consumption since last measurement
 - Other metrics like utilization

 The sensor deals with overflows.
+CPU consumption is also returned.

 # Install
 Need to clone both this repository and rapl-ebpf-experiments